safecass/safecass/README.md

 MESROSS
 =======

-A component-based framework for medical and surgical robot systems with safety
+A research framework for the safety of component-based medical and surgical robot systems